-There are no official Portuguese laws for vaccinations, though it is always recommended to make an appointment with your local doctor before visiting anywhere new.
+There are no official Portuguese laws for vaccinations, though it’s always recommended to make an appointment with your local doctor before visiting anywhere new.
 Better safe than sorry.

-Technically, Americans do not need to get a visa to enter Portugal.
+Technically, Americans don’t need to get a visa to enter Portugal.
 Anyone with an American passport can enter the country for up to 90 days for tourist or business purposes.
-Nevertheless, if you decide to move to Portugal, then you will need to get an appropriate residence permit.
+Nevertheless, if your plan is moving to Portugal from the US, then you’ll need to get an appropriate residence permit.

 The Portuguese government offers different kinds of visas, such as a residence visa, a work visa, and a family reunification visa.

 As an American, you need to get a Portuguese residence permit if you’re planning to stay there for longer than three months.
 If you reside in Portugal with a proper residence permit for five years, you can then apply for permanent residency or Portuguese citizenship.